MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-first-app-overview.md

 * React.js for tabs
 * Node.js for bots and messaging extensions

 You are however not limited to using these particular stacks.
-If you prefer using a command-line interface (CLI), read [Create your first Microsoft Teams app using the Yeoman generator](../tutorials/get-started-yeoman.md)
+If you prefer using a command-line interface (CLI), see [Create your first Microsoft Teams app using the Yeoman generator](../tutorials/get-started-yeoman.md) for more information.

 ### Teams doesn't host your app